srdjanatwork/MentorShip/README.md

 ## What is this?

-Opinionated boilerplate for kicking off React/Redux applications.
+MentorShip boilerplate for kicking off React/Redux applications.

 It includes complete, minimal react app.
 By complete we mean it has examples for: